Operation Tempest: Lublin

 Operation Tempest in the area of Lublin took place in the final two weeks of July 1944.
 The Home Army created there such units, as 3rd Infantry Division, 9th Infantry Division, 15th Infantry Regiment, also units of Bataliony Chłopskie and other resistance organizations, plus 27th Home Army Infantry Division (Poland) from the province of Volhynia.
 All together, Polish forces in the region had some 20,000 men.

 The partisans attacked retreating German forces along railways and roads in the whole district of Lublin.
 In several cases, they defended villages pacified by the Wehrmacht and the SS.
 Poles cooperated with Red Army guerillas, which also operated in the area.

 In the south (the region of Zamość), 9th Infantry Regiment under Major Stanislaw Prus liberated the town of Bełżec (July 21).
 Together with the Soviets, they captured Tomaszów Lubelski.
 German forces were attacked in several locations, including Frampol and Zwierzyniec.

 On July 21 and 22, Volhynian 27th Division captured Kock, Lubartów and Firlej.
 In western part of the province, 8th and 15th Infantry Regiments liberated a number of towns: Kurów, Urzędów, Nałęczów, Garbów, Wąwolnica, Sobolew, Ryki, Końskowola.
 On July 26, Polish units cooperated with Soviet forces fighting for Puławy.
 Several German rail transports were destroyed, and Polish soldiers saved Końskowola from Germans, who planned to set the town on fire.

 Kraków

 Home Army District of Kraków was one of the largest districts of the organization.
 It spread from Przemyśl to Kraków itself, and the first fighting in the area took place in the east.
-In Rzeszow and Przemysl, 22nd and 24th Home Army Divisions were mobilized.
+In Rzeszów and Przemyśl, 22nd and 24th Home Army Divisions were mobilized.
 In Rzeszów, Mielec and Krosno, 10th Home Army Cavalry Brigade was created.
 In the west, 6th and 106th Home Army Infantry Divisions were created, also Kraków Brigade of Motorized Cavalry.
 Other units active in the region were: Independent Battalion of Major Jan Panczakiewicz and Operational Group Kraków under Colonel Edward Godlewski.

 The Home Army considered an armed insurrection in the city of Kraków, but this plan was abandoned (see Kraków Uprising (1944)).